GLOBAL MARKETS-Shares steady as oil drops on talk of output boost | Headlines

 GLOBAL MARKETS-Shares steady as oil drops on talk of output boost

-The MSCI's benchmark for global stocks was 0.05% lower by 0816 GMT, helped by morning gains in Europe which almost offset earlier weakness in Asia where investors were put off by concerns over high inflation and the threat of recession.
+The MSCI's benchmark for global stocks was flat at 647.8 points by 1051 GMT, supported by gains in Europe which offset earlier weakness in Asia where investors were put off by concerns over high inflation and the threat of recession.
 Derivative markets pointed to a positive start later in the United States following losses on Wednesday when economic data failed to ease angst over rate hikes to fight inflation.

-World shares were largely steady on Thursday after recent weakness as a drop in oil prices on bets Saudi Arabia may boost production helped balance concerns over surging inflation and monetary policy tightening.
-The MSCI's benchmark for global stocks was 0.05% lower by 0816 GMT, helped by morning gains in Europe which almost offset earlier weakness in Asia where investors were put off by concerns over high inflation and the threat of recession.
+World shares were largely steady on Thursday after recent weakness as bets Saudi Arabia may boost crude production cooled down oil prices, helping balance concerns over surging inflation and monetary policy tightening.
+The MSCI's benchmark for global stocks was flat at 647.8 points by 1051 GMT, supported by gains in Europe which offset earlier weakness in Asia where investors were put off by concerns over high inflation and the threat of recession.

 Derivative markets pointed to a positive start later in the United States following losses on Wednesday when economic data failed to ease angst over rate hikes to fight inflation.
 Crude oil fell as much as 3% ahead of an OPEC+ producers' meeting later in the day, and after the Financial Times reported the Saudis were prepared to raise production if Russia's output falls substantially because of Western sanctions.